 But it came as a bit of a shock to Moorestown High School theater director Greg Harr, while preparing for the school’s fall production of Our Town, when he discovered Moorestown’s unique connection to Wilder’s classic play.

-One night, while flipping through the afterword of an edition of Our Town, Harr stumbled across a passage explaining how the play’s crucial wedding scene was inspired by the 1935 wedding of Wilder’s brother, Amos, and his wife, Catherine Kerlin, which was held on East Central Avenue in Moorestown.
+One night, while flipping through the afterword of an edition of the play, Harr stumbled across a passage explaining how a crucial wedding scene was inspired by the 1935 wedding of Wilder’s brother, Amos, and his wife, Catherine Kerlin, which was held on East Central Avenue in Moorestown.
 Wilder was the best man at the wedding.

 Harr reached out to the Historical Society, assuming the Our Town connection was already common knowledge and he was just “late to the game.”